jhipster/jhipster-lite/src/main/resources/generator/server/documentation/hexagonal-application-service/hexagonal-application-service-architecture.md

 ### Code in Application

-The application layer **MUST NOT CONTAIN ANY BUSINESS RULE**, it's responsibilities are:
+The application layer **MUST NOT CONTAIN ANY BUSINESS RULE**, its responsibilities are:

 - Very simple orchestration:
   - Get something for a port;